Updated: January 2025

 They need to understand their results are driven by the effort they put in.

-When there is a wide range of success across a sales team, I usually investigate accountability levels.
-For example, a properly configured CRM will highlight a lack of follow-through on leads but that alone can’t fix the problem.
+When there is a wide range of success across a sales team, one of the first areas I investigate is accountability levels.

 For any team to be effective, they need to be coached.
-A sales leader needs to have consistent one-on-one meetings with their team members to ensure that both top performers and those who aren’t hitting their numbers are focusing on the fundamentals that lead to success.
+A sales leader needs to have consistent 1-to-1 meetings with their team members to ensure that both top performers and those who aren’t hitting their numbers are focusing on the fundamentals that lead to success.

 Regular sales team meetings need to be designed to include high-impact group activities that focus on skill development.
-How are your current sales meetings going?

-A CRM is an incredible tool to address these questions.
-However, it is far from a cure-all when the root problem is that the sales leader doesn’t have the experience or skillset to effectively lead the sales team.
+A CRM is far from a cure-all when the root problem is that the sales leader doesn’t have the background or time to effectively lead the sales team.
+A dedicated sales manager is a great asset when the business plugs them into a solid sales platform.

 The common misstep is underestimating the scope of skills needed to satisfy the entire sales leadership “iceberg” and expecting the sales manager to perform beyond their experience level.